azerothcore/azerothcore-wotlk/README.md

 It is completely open source; community involvement is highly encouraged.

 For more information about the project, visit our website at project [AzerothCore](http://www.azerothcore.org/)

+## Why AzerothCore?

+Our main goal is to create a playable game server, offering a fully working game experience.
+In short, we focus on the **user experience (UX)**.

+Like MaNGOS and TrinityCore did in past, we like to write clean code and doing software development right, but **our main goal is to have fully working features**.
+In other terms, we always prefer proper solutions to problems, but we may accept "*hackfixes*" (when they do not affect the game stability) if a proper solution is not available yet.

+We also believe in [software modularity](https://en.wikipedia.org/wiki/Modular_programming), because the more the software is modular, and the more it will be easy to be maintained, understood, developed, etc...

+## Work in progress...

+The project is still undert a work in progress phase, so all guidelines may not be available yet, but feel free to starting contributing.
+We will love to review and accept your PRs.

 ## Requirements